Haunting Stories a Blast AND a Reminder that Writing Community is Essential!

 After sorting out the chianti situation, I moved on to the peas.
 Or, should that be string beans?
 Or carrots?
 Is there a literary themed vegetable?
 Surely someone must have written a masterpiece on the eggplant?

-Immediately, Fruits & Vegetables popped into my head.
-You know…that awesome book of poetry by Erica Jong.
+Immediately, Fruits & Vegetables by Erica Jong popped into my head.
+Her exquisite love of onions, of all things.

 The next thought, “Potato I have.”
 Brought to you by the Dr. Seuss of the literary world, James Joyce himself.
 Although Leopold Bloom did everything with that potato but eat it, I was bound and determined to serve potato to Twain.
 For consumption.
 Just…not as a side veg.
 Mr. Mark Twain, I reasoned, would be nothing if not a meat and potatoes man.
 I mean, I could picture him at table with my own Poppy…picking at the new-fangled tower of ugly fruit and kiwi-infused kelp of the post-modern diner.
 Neither him nor Poppy would touch it to their lips.
 But both would inhale a good meal of MEAT & POTATOES.
 And I imagine they would eat the side veg, too, as long as it wasn’t…pretentious.